Sanjaykumaar0603/Standard-Chartered-GBS-Campus-Engagement-Event-2024/README.md

 9) All the details are stored in the database and are continuously updated.
 10) For auditing, we provide feature of generating QR code for the generated text OCR, to prevent tampering.

+## Demonstation Video
+The demo video is uploaded as ChequeVissionApp.mp4 in the Video & PPT folder.

 ## How to run
 NameInCheque.py - Change the "main_directory" to the path of your file. sigext.py - Run as the code is.
 Nothing to be changed.